induktio/thinker/Details.md

 Another notable change is the introduction of reduced unit healing rates.
 In the vanilla game, units were often able to fully heal in a single turn inside a base but this is no longer the case.
 Prolonged offensives are no longer trivially easy against opponents since units may have to stop healing for multiple turns.
 The healing rate can be significantly increased by building Command Centers and similar facilities though.

 Related to combat mechanics, it is also possible to adjust movement speeds on magtubes with `magtube_movement_rate` setting.
 By default this setting allows zero cost movement on magtubes but it can be changed for example to allow twice as fast movement compared to normal roads.

+When bases are captured from another faction, the captured base extra drone psych effect is shown separately on the psych window.
+While in vanilla game this period was always 50 turns, in the modded version this depends on the population size and facilities in the captured base, and it can range from 20 to 50 turns.
+This makes it somewhat easier to assimilate smaller bases while larger bases will still take a long time to switch previous owner.

 AI production bonuses